Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/build-tools-index.md

 Webassembly related tools and projects.

 - [ink!](https://github.com/axia-tech/ink/) - An eDSL to write WebAssembly based smart contracts using the Rust programming language.
-- [parity-wasm](https://github.com/axia-tech/parity-wasm) - Low-level WebAssembly format library.
+- [axia-wasm](https://github.com/axia-tech/axia-wasm) - Low-level WebAssembly format library.
 - [wasm-utils](https://github.com/axia-tech/wasm-utils) - Collection of WebAssembly utilities used in pwasm-ethereum and substrate contract development.
-- [wasmi](https://github.com/axia-tech/wasmi) - A WebAssembly interpreter conceived as a component of parity-ethereum (Ethereum-like contracts in Wasm) and Substrate.
+- [wasmi](https://github.com/axia-tech/wasmi) - A WebAssembly interpreter conceived as a component of axia-ethereum (Ethereum-like contracts in Wasm) and Substrate.

 ### RPC and API Tools